hak3601/HIM-24/README.md

 ## Overview

 This project, **HIM-24**, focuses on optimizing task difficulty in a dual-task balancing game.
-Using concepts from the *Modeling Interaction* class, our team developed a predictive model to estimate player performance based on game difficulty, enabling personalized and enjoyable gaming experiences.
+Using concepts from the *Human Interface Media (휴먼인터페이스미디어)* class, our team developed a predictive model to estimate player performance based on game difficulty, enabling personalized and enjoyable gaming experiences.

 ## Objectives